steg0/tabletool/src/main/resources/README.txt

 ▶ Submitting blocks

-If a query begins with "{", "create", "begin", or "declare", CallableStatement is used to submit it.
+If a query begins with "{", "create", "call", "begin", or "declare", CallableStatement is used to submit it.
 Note that there are differences between database products when it comes to what actually can be submitted this way.
 Generally, Oracle expects a trailing semicolon after the END that closes the block, while DB2 does not.

 ▶ Update function for BLOBs

 The single benefit (right now) of leaving the ResultSet open is that updatable ResultSets can be made available to the user.
 This is utilized to allow BLOB value updates.
 There are a few prerequisites for this to work:

 Ⓐ don't fetch beyond the last row.
 If you did, fetch again but set a manual, small enough fetch size in the 〈Fetch:〉 field before.
 Ⓑ use explicit columns instead of SELECT * in the query.
 Ⓒ use SELECT FOR UPDATE instead of SELECT.

 There is some difference between JDBC drivers when it comes to this feature.
 DB2 drivers will error out if Ⓐ and Ⓑ are not met.
 Oracle drivers show an error but can still update the value (it might be best not to rely on this particular behavior).
 DB2 might not need the FOR UPDATE, but Oracle generally will.